+Fiji diving is unique and an attraction to those with a sense of adventure.
 Have you ever been on a dive where they actually feed the sharks?
-It’s the kind of dive you have to experience at least once in your life.
+Shark diving is the kind of dive you have to experience at least once in your lifetime.

 Brandon Paige, whose nickname is the shark whisperer, was the driving force behind two shark marine reserves that involve Fijian people in the protection of sharks.